The Majestic Gullfoss - Iceland's Golden Waterfall, which gives a Name to the Golden Circle

 On the upper level at Gullfoss, you can get a good view of the waterfall.
 And you can get the popular traditional "kjötsúpa" meat broth at their restaurant.

 Everybody was staying on the trails during this visit to Gullfoss waterfall

-The grassy depression by Gullfoss is also off limits as the grass is wet from the drizzle, which can soak you when walking on the path.
+The grassy depression by Gullfoss is also off-limits as the grass is wet from the drizzle, which can soak you when walking on the path.

-But in the past few years, some risk seeking travellers chose to ignore the signs to get a selfie with Gullfoss from that grassy depression.
+But in the past few years, some risk-seeking travellers chose to ignore the signs to get a selfie with Gullfoss from that grassy depression.

 Here is some more news footage from 2015, when I started saving links to reckless behaviour at Gullfoss:

 It can get crowded at Gullfoss - I love the colours of the rainbow in this photo :)

 Others followed suit, even leaning on the no-walking sign in the process!
 If you look at the photos in the news article you will see people having their "jumping in the air photos" in this location!

 This is dangerous behaviour and the police in South Iceland call it taking a photo between life and death, and find it really disturbing knowing that people are playing with death in this off-limits location.